[vc_row][vc_column width=”2/3″ it_animation=”fadeIn”][vc_column_text]

-Three termites stand for community and communion, and termites are well known for their orderliness and respect for hierarchy as well as for individual responsibility in the social well-being of all.
+2. We see on the lower left part termites which are the symbol of Accra (called Ga in the local language).
+The Ga represent themselves by termites and the termite hills (Gbotsui ma dani Ghana ba!) which abound in Accra, there used to be some around Achimota.
+Three termites stand for community and communion, and termites are well known for their orderliness and respect for hierarchy as well as for individual responsibility for the social well-being of all.

 3. The upper right part are the heart and the cross symbolizing the Sacred Heart of Jesus.
 It is a sign of love and self-giving that surpasses all understanding and calls us to learn from Him.
 The heart stands for peace, love and compassion.
 Through the cross, Jesus demonstrated boundless love that brought salvation to humanity.
 Committed to the Sacred Heart of Jesus, the symbol in the Coat of Arms reminds us to love and compassion in return.
 Love is a mission that brings peace and builds communion.

 4. On the lower right is a bunch of sticks bound together with a rope symbolizing strength in unity.
 This symbol is special to the Ahanta people of the Western Region to which belongs the Archbishop.
 The Ahanta have an adage that says, “owudo ko bayikyi”, literally meaning “one does not bind a piece of wood with a rope” or “it takes two or more sticks to be bound together with a rope”.
 The symbol recognizes individual uniqueness whist reminding us of the strength we derive from community, unity, togetherness, connectedness, oneness, communion, bonding, etc. The rope binding the sticks together is important because its strength determines the extent to which it can hold the sticks together.